NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/nwb_conversion_tools/README.md

 ## Approach and Plan

 1. Begin with simple tutorial demonstrating currently support conversion types
-2. Go into more detail about each step of the tutorial and interface
+1. Go into more detail about each step of the tutorial and interface
-3. (optional if time) Display and analyze the underlying code structure of the classes and functions
-4. Solicit requests from the community for future support of high-demand data types and formats not currently included
+1. Overview of future directions
+1. Contribution guidelines
+1. Breakout into open discussion
 <!-- 1.
 Describe the steps of your planned approach to reach the objectives.-->
 <!-- 1. ... -->
 <!-- 1. ... -->